Quickly exit this site by pressing the Escape key Leave this site

-Due to the large volume of submissions received each week, we are unable to update each submitter regarding the outcome of their allegation.
-However, all submissions are dealt with pro-actively to help reduce risk taking and poor driving on our counties roads.
+We will strive to update each submitter regarding the outcome of their allegation.
+All submissions are dealt with pro-actively to help reduce risk taking and poor driving on our counties roads.

 Any footage submitted through the portal can be used by us to help educate other road users and to advise on case results.